 If you are new to a town where you are buying, spend a few weekends before the home-buying season starts and get to know the area.
 Talk to people in the street and at restaurants.
 Visit several real estate offices and interview real estate agents.
 Use the internet to do research.
 Drive the neighborhoods you like the best at different times of the day and on different days of the week.

 Hire a neighborhood specialist.
 All real estate is local, and an agent who specializes in the area where you want to buy will be a source of valuable information for you.
 If that agent is well known and respected among the area’s listing agents, that familiarity will be another plus for you.
 Agents who do enough business might specialize in multiple neighborhoods or an entire city.

 Get preapproved by a local lender.
 A preapproval letter from a local bank, credit union, or other mortgage broker gives you an advantage over buyers with approvals from online or out-of-area lenders.

-- Focus on the house, not the owner.
-Don't get all hung up on whether the home is a foreclosure, a short sale or owned by a traditional seller.
+Focus on the house, not the owner.
+Don't get all hung up on whether the home is a foreclosure, a short sale, or owned by a traditional seller.
 Concentrate on location, location, location, and look for homes that meet your basic requirements.
 Markets once dominated by foreclosures and short sales, are no longer the norm among traditional sellers.

+Trust your intuition.
+Every first-time home buyer harbors a little bit of fear inside about buying a home, whether or not it's spring.
 You simply have more company in the spring.
-And there is often comfort in being part of larger numbers.
+And there often is comfort in being part of larger numbers.
 If it feels right, just make the offer.
 Trust your gut.